-- Where fiber is exposed to elevated stress that is highly localized, increasing the proof stress to 200kpsi imparts negligible improvement in mechanical reliability.
-This is true of FTTH applications where regions of a few mm are typically exposed to bend radii down to 5 mm while the great majority of fiber is essentially straight. - This is because very few of the flaws susceptible to failure through fatigue during the lifetime of the deployment are actually eliminated by 200kpsi proof testing. - The probability of failure in bends to 5 mm is low (3ppm per full turn) because failure demands the exact coincidence of a susceptible flaw in the region under tight bend. - Increased proof stress to 200kpsi is an appropriate method to enable higher stress deployment only where all or most of the fiber is exposed to elevated stress.
-This is true of submarine applications (where elevated tensile stress is encountered during cable installation and deployment) and some photonic applications (where elevated bending stress is created by deployment in multiple small radius coils).
+- Where fiber is exposed to elevated stress that is highly localized, increasing the proof stress to 200 kpsi imparts negligible improvement in mechanical reliability.
+This is true of FTTH applications where regions of a few millimeters are typically exposed to bend radii down to 5 mm while the great majority of fiber is essentially straight. - This is because very few of the flaws susceptible to failure through fatigue during the lifetime of the deployment are actually eliminated by 200 kpsi proof testing. - The probability of failure in bends to 5 mm is low (2 ppm per full turn) because failure demands the exact coincidence of a susceptible flaw to be positioned on the outside of tight bend circumferentially, close to the location of maximum bend tension. - Increased proof stress to 200 kpsi is an appropriate method to enable higher stress deployment only where all or most of the fiber is exposed to elevated stress.
+This is true of submarine applications (where elevated tensile stress is encountered during cable installation and deployment), certain terrestrial cable applications that introduce elevated long-term fiber strain, and some photonic applications (where elevated bending stress is created by deployment in multiple small radius coils).